whitecollaralgos/Algoways/design/07_configuration.md

 # Configuration Management

-OpenAlgo uses environment variables as the primary method for configuration.
+AlgoWays uses environment variables as the primary method for configuration.
 This allows for flexibility in different deployment environments (development, testing, production) without modifying the codebase.

 ## Mechanism